coolaj86/nodejs-ssl-example/README.md

 Special Notes
 ----

-The key to this example is that **the certs are not self-signed**.
+The key to this example is that the certs are not self-signed **root** certificates.
-Using self-signed certs is the stupidest thing that anyone ever tried to do in a browser.
+Using self-signed root certs is the stupidest thing that anyone ever tried to do in a browser.

-Instead, a bogus Root CA is created.
-Then the bogus Root CA is used to sign the certificates.
+Instead, the self-signed **Root CA** is used to sign the certificate that the browser / other http client will use.
+That's why this example works where others fail.
+It doesn't violate the rules for Root certs.

-If only the world knew that all you have to do to fix Self-Signed Certificate errors is to create one additional certificate and use that as the Certificate Authority...
+If only the world knew that all you have to do to fix Self-Signed Certificate errors is to create one additional certificate and serve that instead of the root...

 Full Article
 -----